 a hand holding a quart canning jar with chunks of turkey breast in golden colored broth.
 In the background is a tray with more jars of turkey.

 • Remove the rings and check the seals on the jars after they have rested at least overnight.
 Promptly freeze or refrigerate any jars that did not seal and use within a few days- reprocessing these jars will cause a loss in quality and might not be safe.
 Gently wash all sealed jars with soapy water, label clearly, and store in a cool, dark place.
 Protect jars from freezing and safely discard the contents of any jars that lose their seals in storage and sterilize jars before reuse.

 You’ll end up with jars of fully cooked, shelf-stable, ready-to-use turkey meat and broth.
 You can use these anywhere you would use cooked leftover turkey.
-It’s great for quick weeknight tetrazzini and other pasta dishes, or to use in your favorite casseroles.
+It’s great for quick weeknight tetrazzini and other pasta dishes, like this red lentil spaghetti with turkey & mushrooms, or to use in your favorite casseroles.

 Turkey pot pies are easy when you have fully cooked diced turkey in the pantry.
 Make a roux and use it to thicken the broth, then fold in the meat along with diced fresh or frozen mixed vegetables and peas, and bake in a pie crust.
-Or pour this filling into a casserole dish, make a drop-biscuit dough and bake it on top like a cobbler for an easy pot pie.
+Or pour this filling into a casserole dish, make a drop-biscuit dough and bake it on top like a cobbler for an even easier turkey pot pie casserole.

-Use it to make quick homemade soups or white chili.
-You can drain the jars (save the broth for cooking) and make turkey salad for sandwiches… fold the diced meat with some mayo or yogurt, chopped celery and onion, and dried cranberries.
+Use your home canned turkey to make quick homemade and hearty soups or white chili.
+You can even drain the jars (save the broth for cooking) and make turkey salad for sandwiches or to serve on a bed of salad greens… just fold the diced meat with some mayo or yogurt, chopped celery and onion, and dried cranberries, and season to taste.
+So fast and tasty!

+a hand holding a quart canning jar with chunks of turkey breast in golden colored broth.
+In the background is a tray with more jars of turkey.